| |

 No!
 Certainly if there already exists agreement in some areas,

-bring those in to the mediator for inclusion in the settlement.
+bring those in to the mediator for inclusion in the discussion.

 However, trying to work everything outside of Mediation, for